usc-ee250-spring2020/GrovePi-EE250/ee250-lab04/part2/README.md

 message.

 Now, we'll run the code on two separate machines (your VM and rpi).
 Don't worry about pushing any of your changes.
-We'll do this manually.
-Login to your rpi and clone this repository under a directory with a lab partner's name (remember, this step is important because the rpis may be used by someone else!).
+We'll do this manually using a text editor on your rpi.
+Login to your rpi and clone this repository under the directory you have been using for the RIOT-EE250 labs.
+Remember, this step is important because the rpis may be used by someone else!

-`cd` into this directory.
-Since we did NOT push our changes, you will have to use a text editor to change the IP addresses and port numbers on the two different server scripts.
-To find the LAN IP addresses of your VM and
+We want to send packets from our VMs over the local area network to the rpi .
+To do this, we need the rpi to listen (or bind) to the LAN IPs.
+On your rpi, find the LAN IP by typing `ifconfig` in the terminal.
+We will leave it as an exercise to figure out which IPv4 address in the output is the LAN address.
+Write this IP address down.

+In both server scripts, set the `host` variable to the IPv4 address of the rpi.
+Also, change the port numbers to be two different nubmers in the 9000s range.
 Once you are finished, run the first server, `python3 udpServer1.py`.
-In your VM, open up another terminal and initiate another SSH session with your rpi. `cd` into this directory and `python3 udpServer2.py`.
+In your VM, open up another terminal and initiate another SSH session with your rpi. `cd` into this directory and run `python3 udpServer2.py`.

-On your VM:

- 1)Open a terminal and run udpClient.py
+On your VM, change the `host` variable to the IPv4 address of the VM.
+Use the same method you used for the rpi to find the VM's IP address.
+Note, this will NOT be a similar IP address because VirtualBox essentailly turns your host OS into another router.
+When virtual machines are turned on, your host acts like a router plugged into our class's router (although this is over WiFi instead of an ethernet cable).
+Run the `udpClient.py` script and see if you can send messages to your rpi.